Prince Harry’s memoir, titled ‘Spare,’ to come out Jan. 10 – Sylvan Lake News

 Harry and Meghan stepped back from royal duties in 2020 and moved to the U.S. Harry told Winfrey that his family cut him off financially and that he helped pay for his security with money left to him by his mother.
 They have launched numerous initiatives, including a Netflix production deal and the nonprofit Archewell Foundation.

+“I’m writing this not as the prince I was born but as the man I have become,” he said.
+“I’ve worn many hats over the years, both literally and figuratively, and my hope is that in telling my story — the highs and lows, the mistakes, the lessons learned — I can help show that no matter where we come from, we have more in common than we think.”

 The 416-page book will be published in 16 languages, from Dutch to Portuguese.
 Harry himself — identified by Penguin Random House as “a husband, father, humanitarian, military veteran, mental wellness advocate, and environmentalist” — will narrate the audiobook.
-The cover features a close-up of an unsmiling, T-shirt-clad Harry’s face.
+The cover features a close-up of an unsmiling, T-shirt-clad Harry.

 Financial terms were not disclosed, but Harry, Duke of Sussex, will donate proceeds from “Spare” to British charities.
 He has already given $1.5 million to Sentebale, an organization he co-founded with Prince Seeiso of Lesotho to help children and young people in Lesotho and Botswana affected by HIV/AIDS.

-The book was originally tentatively scheduled for publication this year.
-The delay led to rumors that Harry was hesitating to say too much about his family, or was perhaps revising the narrative after his grandmother died in September.
+The book had been tentatively scheduled for publication this year, and the delay led to rumors that Harry was hesitating to say too much about his family, or was perhaps revising the narrative after his grandmother died in September.
 He has spoken of being estranged from his brother, although the siblings and their wives appeared in public together during the mourning period following the Queen’s death.

 “Penguin Random House is honored to be publishing Prince Harry’s candid and emotionally powerful story for readers everywhere,” the global CEO of Penguin Random House, Markus Dohle, said in a statement.
 “He shares a remarkably moving personal journey from trauma to healing, one that speaks to the power of love and will inspire and encourage millions of people around the world.”